martinjlowm/telecan/README.md

 Currently, only a HackRF One is supported and only few things of the _global system for mobile communications-_, GSM-, standard works.

-Much of the GSM code is based on gr-gsm by Piotr Krysik and other projects thereof.
+Much of the GSM code is inspired by gr-gsm by Piotr Krysik and other projects thereof.